Wealthify doesn't support your browser

-Fretting over paying the bills or worrying about having enough money by the end of the month isn’t uncommon at all.
-In fact, a recent study conducted by Forth With Life, found that money is the most common cause of stress amongst Brits1.
-Financial anxiety can affect other aspects of your life too.
-You may struggle to focus at work or at home and you could become more irritable.
-Money worries can even lead to serious health issues, such as panic attacks and high blood pressure.
-So, don’t ignore financial stress, get a handle on your worries with these tips.
+Financial anxiety can affect many aspects of your life.
+You may struggle to focus at work or at home, and you could become more irritable.
+Money worries may even lead to serious health issues, such as panic attacks and high blood pressure.
+So, don’t ignore financial stress.

 Assess your financial situation

-Before building any plan of action, make sure you know where you’re starting from with your finances.
-Review your bank account and emergency fund.
-How much goes in?
+Some things to think about are: how much goes in?
 How much goes out?
 And where does this money go?
-This might help you identify what you’re spending too much on and could cut back or save on, to alleviate the stress of overspending or the fear of not having enough left over.
+This might help you to identify what you’re spending too much on and decide what you could cut back on.
+This could help to alleviate the stress of overspending and the fear of not having enough left over for unplanned expenses.

 Set financial goals